As a business owner, the term ‘IT’ often inspires feelings of terror when it comes up for discussion.

 Although we’ve just talked about 24/7 support needs – not all companies require this level of hands-on support.
 Since an IT network doesn’t get shut-down on a Friday evening, just having some network monitoring systems in place is adequate to cover for your infrastructure.

 If you’re starting out with an SD-WAN infrastructure, this kind of distance support is easily delivered – as network engineers will rarely need to roll up their sleeves and come to your site.
 The result?
-You’re far more likely to walk into to your office on a Monday morning to find a “we had a problem but it’s fixed” email – rather than discovering your network is down and needs immediate attention.
+You’re far more likely to walk into your office on a Monday morning to find a “we had a problem but it’s fixed” email – rather than discovering your network is down and needs immediate attention.

 A predictable IT outlay